BIO 191. General Biology I. 4 Credit Hours.

 This course allows students to study, in both classroom and field settings, the delicate balance between geological, biological, climatologic and anthropogenic processes in shaping ecological environments, with specific focus on the biogeography of tropical islands.
 The Galapagos Archipelago is a singular locale where the fragile nature of the environment, the processes that shape it, and the unique nature of its inhabitants are readily observed.
 Additionally, the historic significance of this locale in the development of one of the foundational theories of modern science will be explored fully.
 Additional expense for required travel component.

 The nature of the evolutionary process is studied from a number of relevant points of view, including geology, paleontology, comparative anatomy, genetics, molecular biology and anthropology.
 The significant influence of evolutionary concepts on human thought is discussed.
 Three hours lecture and three hours laboratory per week.
 Carries biology major credit.

 BIO 265.
-Intro to Geographic Info Systems.
-3 Credit Hours.
+Introduction to Geographic Information Systems.
+4 Credit Hours.

-This course is designed to introduce students to Geographic Information Systems (GIS), a set of hardware, software, and methods for the capture, storage, management, manipulation, analysis, modeling, and display of geographic information.
-This course will provide an introduction to GIS applications and analysis.
-Course work will emphasize use of industry standard software.
-Two hours lecture, two hours lab per week.
+This lab-based course introduces students to Geographic Information Systems (GIS), a system of integrated hardware, software and data-capture tools for the manipulation, modeling, analysis and display of geographic information.
+This course provides an introduction and practical experience with industry-standard software through three hours of lecture and a three-hour laboratory session each week.
 Carries BIO and ESS major credit.

 Cross-listed Courses: ESS 265